Cat5TV/pinecraft/README.md

 In a future update, Pinecraft Installer will allow you to select which version of Minecraft Server to install (E.G., 1.16.5 or 1.17).
 For now, though, it will always be the latest available version.

+Note that you may need to update or even upgrade your base OS for 1.17 to work since Mojang has updated many of the library requirements and older distros do not have current enough versions.

 Base OS
 =======